OpenwaterHealth/opw_bloodflow_gen2_sw/README.md

 - [/scripts](/scripts): Scripts directory that contains helper scripts for environment setup and building.

+### Target Filesystem Configuration

+- [/targetNFS](/targetNFS): configuration and additional packages needed for the Linux root filesystem.

 ### Build Tools

 - [/ti-build-tools](/ti-build-tools): Required build tools for building the system components.